 Wondering if you can serve oatmeal for babies when starting solids, or how to make baby oatmeal porridge and what type of oats to use?
 No worries, you’ll find the answers to these questions bellow.
-Plus I’ll provide some tips for how to prepare oats for babies starting with 6 months and a few oatmeal recipes you can choose from according to age.
+Plus I’ll provide some tips for how to prepare oats for babies starting with 6 months plus a few oatmeal recipes you can choose from according to your baby’s age.

 Generally preparing oats for babies is pretty easy, all you need to figure out is the quality of oats you want, what other ingredients you can add, the texture of porridge and the amount.